krmbzds/stars/README.md

 - [czhu12/canine](https://github.com/czhu12/canine) - Power of Kubernetes, Simplicity of Heroku
 - [lucascaton/enumerate_it](https://github.com/lucascaton/enumerate_it) - Enumerations for Ruby with some magic powers! 🎩
 - [excid3/receipts](https://github.com/excid3/receipts) - Easy receipts and invoices for your Ruby on Rails applications
-- [benpickles/parklife](https://github.com/benpickles/parklife) - Render a Rack app (Rails/Sinatra/etc) to a static build so it can be served by Netlify, Now, GitHub Pages, S3, or any other web server.
+- [benpickles/parklife](https://github.com/benpickles/parklife) - 🌳 Render a Rack app (Rails/Sinatra/etc) to a static build so it can be served by Netlify, Now, GitHub Pages, S3, or any other web server
 - [jeremyevans/kaeruera](https://github.com/jeremyevans/kaeruera) - Simple Error Tracker for Ruby
 - [jeremyevans/by](https://github.com/jeremyevans/by) - Ruby Library Preloader
 - [jeremyevans/ruby-refrigerator](https://github.com/jeremyevans/ruby-refrigerator) - Freeze all core ruby classes